junhong0902/WebPlugin-Powershell-Chrome/README.md

 ## Drivers

 #### Selenium
 Download and extract it with 7zip.
-Copy the .dll and .xml files under lib folder.
+Copy the .dll and .xml files with the correct .net version under lib folder.
 ```
 https://www.nuget.org/packages/Selenium.WebDriver
 ```